You’ve taken an ACT practice test or sat for the real thing, and you’re either unhappy with your score or simply aspire to a higher one.

 With any standardized test, the ACT included, you not only have to learn the content the test covers, but also the test itself.
 Repeated exposure to practice tests will condition you to notice things like trap answers, or the quickest way to solve complicated math problems.

 I often say that taking the ACT is like running a marathon.
-This is no more true than when it comes to learning the test—it will take you lots and lots of practice to become comfortable enough with the wording and format of the test to instinctively know how to select the answers the test makers are looking for.
+This is no truer than when it comes to learning the test—it will take you lots and lots of practice to become comfortable enough with the wording and format of the test to instinctively know how to select the answers the test makers are looking for normally.

 With each practice test you take, track your score improvement.
-And don’t get discouraged if you stagnate or backslide every once in a while.
+Don’t get discouraged if you stagnate or backslide every once in a while.

 In addition to studying on your own, it’s not a bad idea to sign up for a test prep course in order to improve your score.